congruence-engine/experimenting-wikidata/wikidata_tutorial.md

 In the context of uploading material to Wikidata, reconciling is a particularly important step because it minimises the risk of a user adding terms that already exist into the knowledge base.

 ### Steps
 1. Load your file into OpenRefine.
-If you want to test with an example file, you can use [this one](general_items_QuickStatements).
+If you want to test with an example file, you can use [this one](https://github.com/congruence-engine/experimenting-wikidata/blob/main/general_items_QuickStatements.xlsx).
 2. Identify the column containing the terms which you wish to reconcile.
 In our case, this is the one titled 'object_label'.
 Click on the blue triangle beside the column label, and select 'Reconcile' > 'Start reconciling...'.
+[View screenshot](https://github.com/congruence-engine/experimenting-wikidata/blob/main/images/1.png)
 3. You will now be asked to select a service to reconcile against.
 Select 'Wikidata reconci.link' (usually the first option).
 Click next.
 4. You will be prompted to select an entity 'type' to reconcile your terms against.
 This can help to ensure that you don't get as many false positives, but it is not always necessary.
 For this test we will select 'Reconcile against no particular type'.
 Make sure also that the 'Auto-match candidates with high confidence' box is selected.
+[View screenshot](https://github.com/congruence-engine/experimenting-wikidata/blob/main/images/3.png)
 5. You can now click 'Start reconciling...', and the reconciliation will start to work its magic.
 A yellow box at the top of the page will show progress as a percentage.
 6. Once the reconciliation is finished, you can view your results.
 7. For those instances where there is a clear match, the term will now be viewable as a blue link.
 You can peek at the matched Wikidata item by hovering over these links, or you can investigate the full Wikidata item by clicking on them.
 For entries where a match was not obvious, you will be presented with a list of potentials.